deconf/Analytics-Insights/readme.txt

 = v4.2.20 =
 - Bug Fix: russian country map is not working
-- Bug Fix: only administrator can see stats while using a cache plugin
+- Bug Fix: only administrator can see google analytics reports while using a cache plugin
 - Bug Fix: division by zero on frontend widget
 - added german translation
 - added spanish translation